openai/gym/docs/classic_control/acrobot.md

 - v1: Maximum number of steps increased from 200 to 500.
 The observation space for v0 provided direct readings of `theta1` and `theta2` in radians, having a range of `[-pi, pi]`.
-The v1 observation space as described here provides the sine and cosine of each angle instead.
+The v1 observation space as described here provides the sin and cosin of each angle instead.
 - v0: Initial versions release (1.0.0) (removed from openai/gym for v1)

 ### References